 Love plants?
 Have a favourite you want to sketch?
 This workshop is an introduction to plant illustrations and is ideal for anyone interested in drawing and painting the botanical world.
-Both days will be held onsite, with a focus on different media.
+The course is held onsite at Selwyn Community Education both day.
 Bring your own materials.
 More information below course dates.

 Botanists, students, anyone keen on gardening, artists looking for a new form of expression.

 A materials list will be sent upon enrolment and will include the following:

 Bring a water bottle and a packed lunch each day.

 Drawing for Beginners; Portrait Drawing; Children's Book Illustration; Watercolour Painting